‘Of all the forms of inequality, injustice in health care is the most shocking and inhumane.’

 According to Dr. Martin Luther King, Jr., “A genuine leader is not a searcher for consensus but a molder of consensus.”
 Let’s allow the leader in ourselves to be awakened.
 Our nation’s health depends on it.

-This commentary originally appeared on the RWJF Human Capital Blog.
-The views and opinions expressed here are those of the authors.
+The views and opinions expressed in this blog post are those of the authors.